-If you’ve been following us for a while, you might have noticed our adoration of muffins.
+If you’ve been following us for a while, you might have noticed that we love muffins.
 When I’m in the mood to bake, but not to do dishes, muffins are my go-to.
 These strawberry muffins are perfect — they are so simple and quick, you could make them in the morning for breakfast.

-We make a version of these muffins often — sometimes adding different fruits, nuts or chocolate chips.
+We make a version of these muffins all the time — sometimes swapping strawberries for other fruits like blueberries.
 The batter is very simple — just flour, baking powder, a little oil, egg, milk and vanilla extract.

-For these strawberry muffins, we love adding a light spice to the batter with cinnamon and finely ground black pepper.
+In the strawberry muffin recipe below, you’ll notice we added a few extra spices to the batter — cinnamon and finely ground black pepper.
 It’s not often you see black pepper in sweet baked goods, but trust us, it’s so good.
 You don’t specifically taste the pepper, but it sort of lifts the flavor of everything in the muffin.
 Try it, we really love it.

-Once the batter is made, we throw in a bunch of diced strawberries.
-Try to use strawberries that are sweet and flavorful.
+Try to use strawberries that are sweet and flavorful for these muffins.
 If you can’t find them, try other berries — blueberries, blackberries, raspberries or cherries would be amazing.

 Just before baking, we add a sugary top to the muffins.
 It’s completely optional, but we love the tiny bit of crunch it adds once they’ve baked.